1. Why use this guide?

 9. What's held elsewhere?

-Contact the ICRC Archives for incomplete lists of all known prisoners of war and internees of all nationalities for the Second World War.
+The ICRC Archives holds lists of prisoners of war and internees of all nationalities for the Second World War.
+At present they are only taking search requests enquiries that meet certain criteria - see their website for further information.